AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

     🔴 Stopped → The application is not running. click on the button **Start** to start it.

 #### 6.6.3.
 Verify Business User Access to the Incident Management Application
-  1. Goto to The Incident Management application launchpad tab.
+  1. return to the **Incident Management application** launchpad tab.
-  2. When the **Incident Management tile** is displayed, **Sign Out** from your current IDP user admin and login to the application with **alice.jones@acme.comm** user.

-  3. Sign out of the current session from your IDP user admin and test access with the designated test users to confirm role-based permissions are working correctly.
+  2. When the **Incident Management tile** is displayed, **Sign Out** from your current IDP user admin and login to the application with the designated test users to confirm role-based permissions are working correctly

 | User | Role | Password |
 |------|------|----------|